Sri-Labs2023/ALL/Argocd.md

 The Argo CD UI is served by argocd-server service.
 By default, argocd-server is of type ClusterIP.

 We have multiple options to access the UI.
-The easiest way to access the UI on macOS is forwarding the Argo CD server HTTPS port 443 to a different port.
+The easiest way to access the UI is forwarding the Argo CD server HTTPS port 443 to a different port.

 We need to create argocd namespace before execute below cmd
 ~~~